-Distant future facts are less common, but they certainly exist.
-Our universe will have no more stars, or life as we know it, in roughly 10 trillion years, give or take a few trillion.
-The future timing of these predictions aren’t that precise yet, but the thermodynamics they are based on is so well evidenced today that we can call these future facts.
-For a fun big picture outline of some things history and science tells us about our past, and science tells us about our future, including the death of our sun and the universe, see Philipp Dettmer’s nice 7 minute infographic video, The History and Future of Everything, YouTube (2013).
-As the video describes, our sun will become a red giant in perhaps 5 billion years.
-Earth will be uninhabitable for biological life in around a billion years.
+We have a growing collection of distant future facts as well.
+Our universe will have no more stars, or life as we know it, in roughly 10 trillion years.
+Our sun will become a red giant in roughly five billion years.
+Earth will be uninhabitable for biological life in under a billion years.
+Again, let’s make sure we do something about that problem.
+We’ll offer one model for what we might do in Chapter 7.
+For a fun intro to some things history and science tells us about our past, and science tells us about our future, including the death of our sun and the universe, see Philipp Dettmer’s 7 minute infographic video, The History and Future of Everything, YouTube (2013).

-Using good historical data and experiment to refine the probabilities of our hard and soft trends requires an evidence-based practice.
-The emerging discipline of cliometrics, for which Robert Fogel and Douglass North received a Nobel prize in 1993, is the probabilistic and predictive study of economic history, using statistical methods and theories from modern economics, and new methods of historical research.
-Advances like cliometrics tell us that as our world digitizes, both our histories and our futures will be much more predictive than they are today, in at least three ways.
-Our probable futures will be more specifically predictable.
-Our possible futures will be more broadly predictable, in terms of the expected range of variability.
-Finally, our competing preferable futures will be better mapped and communicated.
+Using good data and experiment to refine the probabilities of our hard and soft trends requires an evidence-based practice.
+We can do this for our history as well as for our present.
+The emerging discipline of cliometrics, for which Robert Fogel and Douglass North received a Nobel prize in 1993, is the probabilistic and predictive study of economic history, using statistical methods and economic theories, and new methods of historical research.
+It is one way our history gets more predictive, and it helps us to find more hard and soft economic and societal trends.

 As Burrus says, all good foresight work should “Start with certainty.”
-We need to learn past, present and future facts, hard trends, and constraints that seem relevant to our problem.
-Once we know enough about our problem domain to find many of those, we have earned the right to think well about what might happen (soft trends).
-These are both examples of developmental foresight.
+As we begin our learning in any problem domain, the first step is to consider any general science, past, present and future facts, hard trends, and constraints that seem relevant to our problem.
+Once we have found a good number of those in the literature, we have earned the right to think more clearly about what might happen (soft trends), and what we want to do (visions, goals, strategies, plans, actions).